Martin Prescott/E+/Getty images

 The EFL ends with contact information for the provider.
 Remember — the provider you choose is not responsible for restoring power during an outage.
 If you experience an electrical outage, contact your utility company instead.

 Providers often put their plans into a tiered-rate structure, which designates different energy rates for three usage tiers.
-For example, a plan may charge one rate for the first 500 kWh you use in a month but a different rate for every additional kWh you consume.
+For example, a plan may charge one rate for the first 500 kWh per month but a different rate for every additional kWh you consume.
+On the SaveOnEnergy marketplace, we feature plan rates for 1,000 kWh of usage.

 These three tiers are normally shown on the EFL as 500 kWh, 1,000 kWh, and 2,000 kWh.
-On the SaveOnEnergy marketplace, we advertise plan rates for 1,000 kWh of usage.
-At the top of an EFL, you’ll find the average price per kWh for each tier.
+There, you’ll find the average price per kWh for each tier.
 This average price includes the base charge, utility charges, and other fees that go into the total cost of electricity.
-It also factors in usage credits if a plan offers them.
+It also factors in any applicable usage credits.

 In the example EFL, the three usage tiers look like this: